KiiPlatform/monaca-plugin-sample/README.md

 ### Setup plugin in Monaca IDE

-1. Download the zip file of kii-cordova-plugin by clicking this [link](https://github.com/KiiPlatform/kii-cordova-plugin/archive/monaca.zip).
+1. Download the zip file of kii-cordova-plugin from this [link](https://github.com/KiiPlatform/kii-cordova-plugin/releases).

 2. Import the zip file to Monaca IDE.
   * Click `File` -> `Manage Cordova Plugins`